NoToDogMeat: Campaigns and major publicity

 In 2015, a New York Times exposé expressed concerns from campaigners that a Chinese woman named Ms. Yang - who was, at the time, the subject of one of the charity's campaigns - was misappropriating funds, and treating the animals in her care poorly.
 These claims were backed up by 46 organisations in China including Dr Peter Li, China specialist for HSI.

 NoToDogMeat had raised funds for Mrs Yang, but after travelling to see for themselves what was going on, diverted the money to other deserving shelters.

 In May 2021 NoToDogMeat broke news that new rules in Yulin around the live slaughter of animals could put an end to the festival for good.

 However, NotoToDogMeat campaigners spotted trucks full of dogs headed for the festival in the days leading up to the event.

 Inside Yulin the festival was being policed, and no public slaughter was taking place, however dogs were on the menu.

-Yulin

-Julia de Cadenet first went to Yulin in 2012 and since then the NoToDogMeat team have been attending on a regular basis and to document the suffering the animals endure in order to push for an end to this cruel event.
-In 2021 in the midst of the pandemic the team uncovered a dog farm close to Yulin where the carcasses of pregnant dogs and puppies were being sold for £100 each.

-The charity is now caring for dogs rescued at their shelter and providing them with all possible support that can be rendered with love.